The origins of Chinese Islamic calligraphy – Eveline Chao

 The next time you’re in a Chinese mosque, look up.
 If you’re lucky, the entrance will be adorned with Sini, a Chinese-ified version of Arabic script.
 (And if you won’t be near a Chinese mosque any time soon, check out Professor Dru Gladney’s photos of Sini and other Islamic art in China.)
 Sini appears in most mosques in eastern China, and a bit in the northwestern provinces of Shaanxi and Gansu.
 You’ll see it used on the tasmiya, or invocation of prayer, hanging above the entrance or in the prayer hall, and sometimes on the shahada, a profession of faith hanging in a niche that indicates the direction of prayer.

 The first official delegation of Muslims was sent to China around 651 AD by the Khalifa Uthman, the Prophet Muhammad’s companion who led the Muslim nation after his death.
 Today, there are around 23 million Muslims and 35,000 mosques in China.

-During the Yuan dynasty (1271-1368), Mongol control over China, Persia and Central Asia made for close ties between their Muslim communities.
-With the rise of the Ming dynasty (1368-1644), though, trade and travel restrictions isolated Chinese Muslims.
+During the Yuan Dynasty (1271-1368), Mongol control over China, Persia and Central Asia made for close ties among their Muslim communities.
+With the rise of the Ming Dynasty (1368-1644), though, trade and travel restrictions isolated Chinese Muslims.
 It’s during this time of isolation that Sini developed.

 It’s Arabic – with a Chinese flourish. ∎